 The Board oversees how management monitors compliance with the Company's and Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company and Group.
-The Board is assisted in its oversight role by the executive management team.
-Executive management undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Board.
+The Board is assisted in its oversight role by the Audit Committee and executive management team.
+Executive management undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Board and the Audit Committee.